 What to expect

-The various methods of dental treatment planned for the child will be discussed with you at an assessment appointment following a full dental examination.
-The dental treatment planned will then take place at a second or subsequent appointment.
-In an emergency, the treatment may be carried out on the same day as assessment.
+The various methods of dental treatment planned for the child will be discussed with you at a separate assessment appointment following a full dental examination.
+In exceptional circumstances, treatment may be carried out on the same day as assessment.